Function as a Feature: DIY Your Own Coat Rack!

 I was working on a space that required a coat rack for its open concept entry, also the client seating area.
 As I began the sourcing process, it didn’t take long before I realized this item would be difficult to find, at least to find one ‘off-the-shelf’ that met all the criteria: a wall-mount; the right length; priced within budget; and unique, with visual character.
-Not only was I now on a full-scale hunt, but Lesley Zurrer, owner of home decor boutique Embellish, just happened to be heading off to a trade show in Vancouver and promised to be on the look-out as well.

 As it turned out, when I held the unit against the wall the depth of the shelf was not quite enough for a hanger to fully clear the wall.
 However, the scroll detail on the sides of the rack opened up a whole new possibility for creative success.
 I could envision a rod resting in the scrolls, but would this really work?
 And how could I mount the rack so that the rod was far enough away from the wall to accommodate the hangers, and at the same time maintain its visual integrity?

 Off to see Dad, my resourceful project partner.

 After taking into consideration the criteria I mentioned earlier, Dad came up with a mounting solution that not only worked, but that was nearly invisible to the eye, and stayed within the budget!